 Introduction

 Since breast cancer has become the number one cause of death among women around the world, it is important to have accurate diagnostic methods to improve the prognosis of the patient (Jiao & Wang, 2011).
 Although biopsy is the gold standard for cancer diagnosis, minimal invasion methods for diagnosis are preferred in order to reduce further complications; for this reason, several diagnostic methods using ultrasound images have been proposed.
-Currently ultrasound is responsible for about one in five of all diagnostic images (Halliwell, 2010), but he visualization of lesions in ultrasound breast images is a difficult task due to some intrinsic characteristics of the images like speckle, acoustic shadows and blurry edges (Chen, Chang, Wu, Moon, & Wu, 2003).
+Currently ultrasound is responsible for about one in five of all diagnostic images (Halliwell, 2010), but the visualization of lesions in ultrasound breast images is a difficult task due to some intrinsic characteristics of the images like speckle, acoustic shadows and blurry edges (Chen, Chang, Wu, Moon, & Wu, 2003).

 Texture analysis refers to the characterization of regions in an image by their texture content, quantifying intuitive qualities described as roughness, smoothness, silkiness and bumpiness (Rajaei, Dallalzadeh, & Rangarajan, 2012).
 In ultrasound images echo patterns are generally referred as a kind of texture (Liao, Wu, Li, & Yeh, 2011); a good breast tumor segmentation method in ultrasound images should take into account texture features in order to differentiate tumors from other objects with similar gray intensities like glands and acoustic shadows (Madabhushi & Metaxas, 2003), but texture analysis in ultrasound images is not an easy task and many texture metrics have been used to model the echo patterns in breast tumors.
 Several automatic and semi-automatic segmentation methods using pixel intensity along with texture information have been proposed (Madabhushi & Metaxas, 2003).
 Some of these methods use first-order texture descriptors obtained from histogram statistics (S.-F. Huang, Chen, & Woo, 2008; Madabhushi & Metaxas, 2003), but these descriptors are not able to give a good texture description in ultrasound images because they do not take into account the spatial relation between pixels and gray-levels (Bader et al., 2000); because of this, other proposed methods use second-order texture descriptors extracted from co-occurrence matrices statistics (Liu et al., 2010), but the computational cost for computing the co-occurrence matrix is very high and much more demanding while working in per-pixel computation (F. Igual R. Mayo & M.Ujaldon, 2008).
 Other texture descriptors extracted from run-length matrices statistics have been used for breast tumor classification in ultrasound images.